US Calls for Meeting with N. Korea 'Anywhere, Anytime, without Preconditions'

 After its comprehensive North Korea policy review, the Biden administration said it will take a “practical, calibrated approach” to North Korea.

-In his first response to the U.S. approach, North Korean leader Kim Jong-un called for preparations for both dialogue and confrontation, speaking to the ruling Workers' Party Central Committee last week.
+In his first response to the U.S. approach, North Korean leader Kim Jong-un called for preparations for both dialogue and confrontation, speaking to the ruling Workers' arty Central Committee last week.

+North Korean leader Kim Jong-un's sister, Yo-jong, said it is the "wrong expectation" for the U.S. to believe Pyongyang is sending a signal towards a possible resumption of dialogue.

+North Korea's state-run Korean Central News Agency on Tuesday released Kim Yo-jong's statement in response to U.S. National Security Adviser Jake Sullivan's latest comments about North Korea.